For contractors (invite-only)

 Invite Credits are used only on acceptance

-The homeowner $12 is not contractor-paid
+The homeowner $12 Referral Credit is not paid to you and is not contractor-paid.

 Invite Credits: exactly when they are used